Tuesday, 5 November 2024

 Andy L told us they were pretty certain the bird was a PG Tips but they needed conclusive proof before putting the news out.This was where we came in, as Mark and myself would try to get images of the bird as it flew after the other three walked the irises to flush it

-It sounded so straightforward and the flushing part went as planned but it was almost impossible to get a decent flight image of the warbler as when it flew it was so quick and fast it was beyond my camera's capabilities to focus on it or so I thought.
+It sounded so straightforward and despite the furtive nature of this species that habitually creeps unseen through thick riparian vegetation, the flushing part went as planned but it was almost impossible to get a decent flight image of the warbler, for when it flew it was so quick and fast it was beyond my camera's capabilities to focus on it, or so I thought.

 The bird remained faithful to the irises and was flushed several times bringing immense amounts of frustration at not getting anything conclusive.
-Andy M finally managed to get a shot which showed the white tips to the tail and by some wonder of circumstance I got a shot of the flying bird showing the rusty rump, creamy supercilium and white tips to the terials.
+Andy M. finally managed to get a shot which showed the white tips to the tail and by some wonder of circumstance I got a shot of the flying bird showing the rusty rump, very dark rounded tail, creamy supercilium and white tips to the tertials.

 The first image is from Andy M, the second my effort.
 Andy's image clearly